Ahmedtarekpage/-ELearning_Platform_Data_Analysis_AlMentor_Course/README.md

 INTRODUCTION
 ------------
-This application gets data from two main CSV files that come from an e-learning platform: the first is Students, and the second is Courses.
+This application gets data from two main CSV files that come from an e-learning platform: the first is Students.csv, and the second is Courses.csv
-We'll use this info in a csv file.
+We'll use this info in a csv files for.

  * Calculating Male and Female Percentages in our Platform